Email Channel

 How Microsoft real-time sync works

-If your organization uses Microsoft 365 with restricted app consent policies, your IT administrator may need to pre-approve the RapiDesq application in Azure Active Directory (Entra ID) before you can complete the authorization flow.
+If your organization uses Microsoft 365 with restricted app consent policies, your IT administrator may need to pre-approve the RapiDesq application before you can complete the authorization flow.
 Ask your admin to grant tenant-wide consent for the required permissions.

-Security note: OAuth tokens for Microsoft connections are encrypted at rest, just like Gmail tokens.
+Security note: Access credentials are encrypted at rest.
 Your Microsoft password is never stored.
 Revoke access any time from the Microsoft Account > App permissions page or by disconnecting from RapiDesq.

 Connection Status & Health